 Our teaching courses qualify you in early childhood, primary or secondary teaching.
 In addition to building professional knowledge and skills, throughout our courses you will undertake frequent and meaningful work experience and professional practice in authentic educational settings.

 Our teaching courses are initial teacher education courses that qualify you for professional registration by the Queensland College of Teachers.
 From undergraduate courses to master level courses, there is a course to suit your background and teaching career goal.
-The Master of Teaching (Primary) is an ideal option if you already hold a Bachelor degree in a non-education discipline and wish to gain qualifications to teach students from Prep to Year 6 level.
+The Master of Teaching (Major) is an ideal option if you already hold a bachelor degree in a non-education discipline and offers a choice of two majors - Primary and Early Childhood.
+The primary major will provide you with qualifications to teach students from Prep to Year 6 level while the Early Childhood major will prepare you to teach across the Australian Curriculum in the Preparatory Year to Year 2 in Australian primary schools and in early childhood settings.
 Alternatively, our Master of Teaching (Secondary) will suit you if you already hold a Bachelor degree in a non-education discipline that aligns with two recognised teaching areas, and you would like to be a secondary school teacher.

 You will have the opportunity to complete professional practice blocks where you will gain practical and relevant experience.
 These blocks are scheduled in each year of your course giving you opportunities to continually apply the skills and knowledge you gain from your studies to authentic teaching scenarios.

 Our Master of Teaching courses have 76 days of practicum placement, broken into four professional practice blocks including a teacher internship.